-We have granted to the underwriters an option exercisable not later than forty-five days after the date of this prospectus to purchase up to an aggregate of an additional shares of common stock and/or Common Warrants to purchase up to an additional shares of common stock, or any combination thereof, as determined by the underwriters, at the assumed public offering price per security set forth on the cover page hereto less the underwriting discounts and commissions.
-The underwriters may exercise the option solely to cover overallotments, if any, made in connection with this offering.
-If any additional shares of common stock and/or Common Warrants are sold, the underwriters will offer such securities on the same terms as those on which the other securities are being offered.
+We have granted to the underwriter an option exercisable not later than forty-five days after the date of this prospectus to purchase up to an aggregate of an additional 180,000 shares of common stock and/or additional Common Warrants to purchase up to an additional 180,000 shares of common stock, or any combination thereof, as determined by the underwriter, at the public offering price per security set forth on the cover page hereto less the underwriting discounts and commissions.
+The underwriter may exercise the option solely to cover overallotments, if any, made in connection with this offering.
+If any additional shares of common stock and/or Common Warrants are sold, the underwriter will offer such securities on the same terms as those on which the other securities are being offered.